cccbr/runningatower/content/docs/finance/_index.md

 - The number of bells to be rung.
 Some towers charge proportionately.

-- Likely travel times and distances, etc.
+- Likely travel times and distances of the ringers, etc.

 The couple should be advised that if the bride arrives excessively late, ringing may not continue until her arrival and may be curtailed after the service.
 Consider setting an end time when ringing will finish, particularly for ringing after a wedding.
-This gives certainty of the time when ringers can get away and may help get a band.
+This gives certainty of the time when ringers can get away and may help when arranging a band.
 This is especially useful when ringers are required at a few local churches on the same day.

 ## Fees for other ringing